 If that doesn't make you choke up, there might be something wrong with you.

-#49 on The Greatest Animal Moviessee more on Marley & Me
+#85 on The Best Teen Romance Moviessee more on Marley & Me

 The death of Mufasa in The Lion King has to be one of the saddest deaths in film history - human or otherwise.
 After being double crossed by his brother Scar - and being trampled by a herd of antelope - Mufasa's lifeless body is found by his son Simba.